Things to do in Devon in August 2026

 Find out more on the Festival’s Facebook group.

-Find out more and book places on the Exeter Phoenix website.
+Find out more and book tickets to the show.

 There will also be the usual stalls plus a drinks tent and BBQ.

 The fayre takes place at Lees Farm in Southleigh.
-Entry costs £5 per adult and under 16s go free.
-Cash only please.
+This is a cash only event.
+Entry is free for under 16s.

 Find out more on Facebook.